amxamxa/zsh/fzf/README.md

 To use fzf-tools without a plugin manager like oh-my-zsh follow these steps:

   1) Install fzf: You need to install fzf on your system.
-You can find installation instructions for your operating system in the fzf GitHub repository: https://github.com/junegunn/fzf
+You can find installaithout a plugin managertion instructions for your operating system in the fzf GitHub repository: https://github.com/junegunn/fzf
   2) Next put the fzf-tools folder in a place of your choosing then source the ***fzf-tools.zsh*** file in your ***~/.zshrc*** file.

 ```bash